 Application Programming Interface.
 In software, this term describes a way of interacting with software in an automated fashion, without the use of a user-interface designed for humans.
 In Segment, we call the standard calls (

 group) our API.
 We also provide the Config API, which you can use to configure sources and destinations, and perform other functions in your workspace, without logging in using a web browser.

-The app is what we call the main Segment web application, the part you have to log in to get to, where you turn on integrations, see events in the debugger, manage your tracking plan, and so on.
+The app is what we call the main Segment web application, the part you log in to, and where you configure sources and destinations, see events in the debugger, manage your tracking plan, and so on.

 Asynchronous means occurring without a specific order or sequence.
 In engineering, it’s most often used for things like when you have to ask a server for a piece of information.
 If that was a synchronous task, while you were waiting for the server to respond you wouldn’t be able to do anything else, you’d just be stuck waiting.
 But since it’s asynchronous, you can request information from a server, continue to go do a bunch of other tasks, and then when the server responds you can get back to what you were doing to start.
 Basically it lets you work on multiple things at once (in parallel) instead of needing to finish everything in the order it comes in.
 Think of it like one of the ways computers are able to multi-task.

 Personas Audiences allow you to define cohorts of users or accounts based on their event behavior and traits that Segment then keeps up-to-date over time.
 Audiences can be built from your core tracking events, traits, or computed traits.
 These audiences can then be sycned to hundreds of destinations or available via the Profile API.

 Amazon Web Services, a large cloud service provider.

 Segment’s list of available sources, destinations, and warehouses.
 You can access the catalog from the Segment website, and from inside the Segment app.